Toloka/docs/en/guide/concepts/ban.md

 {% note warning %}

-The assignments submitted by banned Tolokers will be taken into account if they are not rejected manually using assignment review They can be reassigned by setting up the [Recompletion of assignments from banned users](restore-task-overlap.md) rule.
+The assignments submitted by banned Tolokers will be taken into account if they are not rejected using manual review.
+They can be reassigned by setting up the [Recompletion of assignments from banned users](restore-task-overlap.md) rule.

 {% endnote %}